 The Levoit LV-H132 is sophisticated yet still easy to use.
 Electronic touch controls are provided and beep when operated.
 After switching off power the last settings are saved.
 Upon the next use, the purifier remembers your last settings and restores them automatically.

-The fan offers pleasant and quiet operation on low-speed.
+The fan offers pleasant and quiet operation at low-speed.
 A built-in night light with 2 brightness settings is a bonus feature.

-Replacement filters cost near $30.
-The top cover removes easily for replacement and a filter replacement reminder lets you know when it’s time to check it or replace.
+Replacement filters cost nearly $30.
+The top cover removes easily for replacement and a filter replacement reminder lets you know when it’s time to check it or replace it.

 In my hands-on testing I found that it’s one of the lowest-noise air purifiers sold today!

 When I say it’s low noise, I really mean it.
 It’s almost impossible to hear it run on the lowest settings – even high speed is very quiet, too.

 - Shorter height than competing tower purifiers

 - Quiet operation on low level won’t disturb sleep

 - Great build quality & high reliability

 - Smaller room coverage than others in its price range (129 sq. ft.)